Vedi: History

 Following the Russo-Persian War of 1826–1828 and the signing of the Treaty of Turkmenchay between Qajar Iran and the Russian Empire in 1828, Vedi became part of Imperial Russia.
 During the 1830s, around 500 Armenians were allowed to move from the Persian city of Maku to Böyük Vedi.
 In 1849, the settlement became part of the Erivan Governorate of the Russian Empire.

-During the second decade of the 20th century, Many Western Armenian families from the Ottoman cities of Van, Shatakh and Mush migrated to Vedi, escaping the Armenian genocide.
+During the second decade of the 20th century, many Armenian families from the Ottoman cities of Van, Shatakh and Mush migrated to Vedi, escaping the Armenian genocide.

 In 1918, Böyük Vedi became a separate gavar (administrative district) within the independent republic of Armenia.
 During the period of the First Republic of Armenia (1918–1920), Böyük Vedi was one of the main centres of Muslim rebellion against Armenia.
 On 12 July 1920, the Armenian army recaptured the settlement from local Turkic rebels.

-Following the Sovietization of Armenia, Böyük Vedi became the part of the newly-formed Vedi raion in 1930.
+Following the Sovietization of Armenia, Böyük Vedi became the part of the newly formed Vedi raion in 1930.
 In 1946, the settlement was officially renamed Vedi.
 During the 1940s and 1950s, Armenian population became majority in Vedi, through a new wave of resettled families from the areas of Sisian, Yeghegnadzor and Martuni.
 In 1963, Vedi was given the status of an urban-type settlement.
 In 1968, the Vedi raion was renamed Ararat raion.

 After the independence of Armenia, Vedi was given the status of a town as per the administrative reforms of 1995.

 Geography

 Vedi is located around 35 km south of the capital Yerevan, on the right bank of Vedi river, at the eastern part of the fertile Ararat plain.
 The town has an average height of 900 meters above sea level.
 The Goravan semi-desert forms a natural border at the south of the town, while the mountains of Urts form the natural borders of Vedi to the north.

 The climate of Vedi is characterized with extremely cold and snowy winters.
-The temperature could reach down to -32 °C during the month of December.
+The temperature could reach down to −32 °C during the month of December.
 Summer is relatively hot in Vedi extending between May and October, with an average temperature of 25 °C. Average precipitation level is around 225 mm annually.

-Demographics

-The population of Vedi since 1831 is as follows:

 Culture

 The house of culture in Vedi was opened in the 1930s.
 In 2013, a new building was built to house the town's theatre and other cultural faculties.
 The house has its theatre group (founded in 1950), folk instruments' ensemble (1977), dance group, brass band, and children's orchestra.
-During summers, the house of culture organizes the musical Thursdays of Vedi at the open-air amphitheatre of the central park of the town.
+During summers, the house of culture organizes the "Musical Thursdays of Vedi" event at the open-air amphitheatre of the central park of the town.

 The Paruyr Sevak Public Library of Vedi has been operating since 1935.
 It houses around 58,000 books.
 The town has also a school of music and a school of art.